epfl-lara/cs320/labs/labs_setup.md

 All work in this year's edition of CS-320 will be done in groups of two students.
 If you are looking for teammates, please consider using the course's [Moodle](https://moodle.epfl.ch/course/view.php?id=4241) forums.
 One of you should then submit the SCIPER numbers and names of all teammates through [this form](https://docs.google.com/forms/d/18-NX9JvzAVcyUwLruJ-rbkqGD-1qD8EYS_uqAFkC6NQ/edit).
 Note that you need access the form with epfl email account.
-You
 By the end of the first week you *must* have registered in a group, so you can start working on the lab 1.